Field Guide to the R Mixed Model Wilderness

 Note

-Here, note that we estimated marginal means in two ways: V*N estimate the marginal means for each combination and when we do pairwise compariosn on these, all combinations are compared to one another simultaneously.
+V*N estimates the marginal means for each combination of levels across these variables, and when conducting pairwise comparisons on these, all combinations are compared to one another simultaneously (not recommended).

-V|N estimates the marginal means for each V at a given level of N. When we do pairwise comparison on this, V groups are compared among each other at a given level of N, not across all levels of N.
+V|N estimates the marginal means for each V at a given level of N. When conducting pairwise comparisons on these, all levels of the variable V are compared with each other within each level of N, not across all levels of N (a sensible approach).

 13.3 Contrasts using emmeans